industrial-edge/qr-code-scanner/docs/Implementation.md

 ### Publishing QR Code

-As soon as the suffix (enter character) of the QR code is detected by the application the scanned code is published to IE Databus.
-The QR code as well as the IE Databus topic are printed to the logs using the **print** and **flush** commands.
+As soon as the suffix (enter character) of the QR code is detected by the application the scanned code is published to Databus.
+The QR code as well as the Databus topic are printed to the logs using the **print** and **flush** commands.

 **Excerpt from main.py:**